The People of Tucson put their spin on places to visit.

 Words and Photography by Evan Zavitz

 Bear down, Arizona!
-Whether you are a local Tucsonan or just passing through the Old Pueblo, it’s hard to miss the fun-loving spirit that surrounds The University of Arizona.
+Whether you are a Tucsonan or just passing through the Old Pueblo, it’s hard to miss the fun-loving spirit that surrounds The University of Arizona.
 Who better to give visitors the lowdown than The University of Arizona mascot and Sonoran celebrity Wilbur T. Wildcat?
 Born November 7, 1959, Wilbur has embodied the “Wild” in Wildcat spirit that students have grown accustomed to for more than 60 years.
 Wilbur stands as a living icon and steward of the reputation exemplified by U of A students at season-opening football games and community outreach events.
 He lends his insights on some of the great history and traditions that make the U of A his favorite spot around town.

 Game Day Gladiator

 Over the years, as the Wild West town of Tucson continued to shed its frontier heritage and modernize, Wilbur followed suit.
-No longer needed as the law-bringer on the sometimes rowdy outskirts of the university, Wilbur traded in his six-shooters for the more gentile getup he sports today.
+No longer needed as the law-bringer on the sometimes rowdy outskirts of the university, Wilbur traded in his six-shooters for the more genteel getup he sports today.

 “One of my favorite traditions here in Tucson is Bear Down Fridays.
 Before every home game, we get wild on University Boulevard with the Pride of Arizona marching band leading the charge and me in tow.
 The energy of the crowd is limitless,” said Wilbur.
 “Game days are always special for me.
 At the 2021 spring football opener, I helped cool down the crowd with a barrage of water balloons assisted by none other than our very own Rob Gronkowski!”